Prefer Listening over Reading? Try SSC Audible...

 · Encashing trade benefits ( If Possible

-Manufacturers operating a global supply chain, the most critical requirement is to build a Robust, Agile & Centralized footprint-simulation capability based on AI-enabled data-driven advanced modelling software’s.
+Manufacturers operating a global supply chain, the most critical requirement is to build a Robust, Agile & Centralized footprint-simulation capability based on AI-enabled data-driven advanced modeling software.
 This new capability will enable leaders not only to understand and measure the risk in the current supply chain but also to simulate and run multiple scenarios to model the impact from geopolitical events, such as trade disputes, major disruptions of manufacturing assets or logistic routes, and supplier defaults.
 While most companies historically reviewed their footprints every year (at best), we believe that developing a footprint-simulation capability will be key to coping better with uncertainty and being able to adapt to a fluid environment in an agile way.

 Once the risks are identified, measured, and ranked, companies can consider hedging and other mitigation options, such as acquiring extra tooling or cold assets and negotiating buy options with key suppliers.
 Careful application of advanced analytics can also help companies identify qualified suppliers in days rather than months—and then redesign transport networks to move the supplies more quickly to factories and customers.